derrickburns/generalized-kmeans-clustering/README.md

 At present, no embedding is provided for random projects, but, hey, I have to leave something for you to do!
 Send a pull request!!!

 ### Customizing the Components

+If your needs are not met with the provided Bregman divergences, the provided initializers, and the provided embeddings using one the the ```KMeans``` helper methods, then you may use the base Lloyd's clusterer implementations and your own divergence, initializer, and embeddings, to implement your K-means clustering algorithm.

 One may define new ```BregmanDivergence```s, new ```BregmanPointOps``` and new ways of building
 ```KMeansModel```s using various constructors provided on companion objects.